Piece-Of-Schmidt/PaperReader/README.md

 - **Text Summarization**: Uses OpenAI's GPT-4 model to generate concise summaries.
 - **Text-to-Speech**: Converts summaries into audio files.
 - **Email Integration**: Sends the generated audio files via email.
+- **Newsletter**: If activated, creates an automated Newsletter based on the created summaries and uses this newsletter as e-mail text.
+- **Notion Integration**: Uploads all summaries to a pre defined Notion Database.

 ## Installation